-The Appian Way (Via Appia) was the Roman Republic's first and most important long road built for military purposes such as transporting military supplies and troops.
-It was named after Appius Claudius, a censor who was in the habit of beginning public works projects without first consulting with the Senate.
-The first section of the Appian Way road was completed in 312 B.C.
-Over the years the road was extended and ultimately connected Rome to the Adriatic port city of Brindisi in southeast Italy.
+The first section of the Appian road was completed in 312 B.C.
+Over the years, the Way was extended and ultimately connected Rome to the Adriatic port city of Brindisi in southeast Italy.

-All roads that began in the city of Rome were labeled with a master list of destinations along its particular route.
+All roads that began in the city of Rome, including the Appian Way, received a label with a master list of destinations along its particular route.
 This labeling eventually led to the popular phrase "All roads lead to Rome."

-Perhaps the most well-known event that occurred on the Way involved the ex-gladiator Spartacus (whose life story, in 1960, was made into a very popular movie).
-In 73 B.C.
-Spartacus led a slave revolt against the empire.
+Perhaps the most well known event on the Appian road, the "queen" of Rome's long roads, involved the ex-gladiator Spartacus.
+His life story, in 1960, was made into a very popular movie.
+In 73 B.C., Spartacus led a slave revolt against the empire.
 This uprising was significant because slaves accounted for about one-third of Italy's entire population.

 The ex-gladiator fought for over two years and defeated several Roman armies.
-However, while trying to escape from Italy (at the port city of Brundisium / Brindisi, where the Appian Way ended), he unwittingly moved his forces into Apulia / Calabria.
-This allowed the Romans to eventually pin his forces in between two of their armies.
-After their defeat the slaves were deemed no longer deserving of life.
-In 71 B.C. about 6,000 of them were crucified, starting at Rome, along a 124 mile (200 kilometer) stretch of the Way.
+However, while trying to escape from Italy (at the port city of Brundisium - Brindisi, where the Appian road ended); he unwittingly moved his forces into Apulia - Calabria.
+This allowed the Romans to pin his forces in between two of their armies.
+After their defeat, the slaves were deemed no longer deserving of life.
+In 71 B.C., about 6,000 of them were crucified, starting at Rome, along a 124-mile (200 kilometer) stretch of the Appian.

-After surviving a shipwreck on the stormy Mediterranean sea Paul is brought to the western Italian coastal city of Puteoli (170 miles / 274 kilometers from Rome).
-From the city he is taken to the Appian road to travel the remaining distance to Rome.
-Zealous Roman Christians hear about Paul's arrival on the mainland and travel a significant distance on the Way to meet him:
+After a shipwreck on the stormy Mediterranean Sea, which Paul survives, he is brought to the western Italian coastal city of Puteoli (125 miles or 201 kilometers from Rome).
+From the city, he goes to the Appian road to travel the remaining distance to Rome.
+Zealous Roman Christians hear about Paul's arrival on the mainland and travel a significant distance on the Way to meet him (Acts 28:13 - 15).

 The Appii Forum or Market of Appius was a town on the Appian Way about 55 miles from Rome.
 It was near the sea and a famous resort for sailors, peddlers, merchants and alike.
 The town of Three Inns (translated 'Three Taverns' in KJV Bible), also near the road, was about ten miles closer to Rome than Appii Forum.